tinyCodersDen/Summer-2021-Code-Jam/README.md

 * [Sketchup Pro](https://github.com/tinyCodersDen/Sketchup-Pro)
 * And more!

-Note: The finalized deadline for the Summer 2021 Code Jam submissions is August 22,2021.
-The final date for the release of the final video is yet to be discussed.
+Note: The 2021 Code Jam Video release date is yet to be discussed on the 2021 Video Release Conference.
+All we know so far is that the video will get released before September 7.

 You can also find all of these projects as directories over here!
 So these are the current projects I have made so far for 2021 Summer!
 Again, if you want to add a project, feel free to make a PR!